Cojabi/DataComp/README.rst

 - Visualizing feature distributions of (significantly deviating) features in form of boxplots or overlapping kde plots for visual comparison
 - Performing MANOVA to assess how much of an influence features show onto the dataset membership
-- Hierarchical clustering of the entities in the data sets to evaluate if dataset membership labels are evenly distributed across clusters or separated
+- Hierarchical clustering of the entities in the data sets to evaluate if dataset membership labels are evenly distributed across clusters or assigned to distinct clusters
 - Normalizing time series data to baseline and statistically comparing the progression of features over time
 - Visualization of feature progression over time